-Having your car repossessed is one of the most upsetting things that can happen to a consumer.
-You need your car on a daily basis for transportation to school, work, grocery shopping and medical appointments.
-It’s one thing to be behind on car payments, but it is far more terrifying to go outside and find your car missing or, worse yet, being repossessed!
+Having your car repossessed is an upsetting experience.
+We all need our cars on a daily basis for transportation to school, work, grocery shopping and medical appointments.
+Being behind on car payments is one thing, but it is far more terrifying to go outside and find your car missing or, worse yet, being repossessed!
 Most repossession agents do not want to have any contact with the consumer during the repossession process.
 They prefer to have access to the vehicle when no consumer is around, because they know that reduces the risk of a confrontation.
 For this reason, most repossessions take place at night.
 See Agent Handbook.

 Contact the Debt Relief Law Center for Help with Repossessions 888-877-5103